xayahrainie4793/minimal-elements-of-the-prime-numbers/README.md

 Theorem (https://en.wikipedia.org/wiki/Theorem, https://mathworld.wolfram.com/Theorem.html, https://primes.utm.edu/notes/proofs/): The set of the minimal elements of the base 10 representations of the prime numbers > 10 under the subsequence ordering is {11, 13, 17, 19, 23, 29, 31, 37, 41, 43, 47, 53, 59, 61, 67, 71, 73, 79, 83, 89, 97, 227, 251, 257, 277, 281, 349, 409, 449, 499, 521, 557, 577, 587, 727, 757, 787, 821, 827, 857, 877, 881, 887, 991, 2087, 2221, 5051, 5081, 5501, 5581, 5801, 5851, 6469, 6949, 8501, 9001, 9049, 9221, 9551, 9649, 9851, 9949, 20021, 20201, 50207, 60649, 80051, 666649, 946669, 5200007, 22000001, 60000049, 66000049, 66600049, 80555551, 555555555551, 5000000000000000000000000000027}

-Proof (https://en.wikipedia.org/wiki/Mathematical_proof, https://mathworld.wolfram.com/Proof.html, https://primes.utm.edu/notes/proofs/): (this proof uses the notation in http://www.wiskundemeisjes.nl/wp-content/uploads/2007/02/minimal.pdf (cached copy at https://github.com/xayahrainie4793/pdf-files-cached-copy/blob/main/pdf_12.pdf), i.e. "*X* ◁ *Y*" means "*X* is a subsequence of *Y*") (below, *𝜆* is the empty string (https://en.wikipedia.org/wiki/Empty_string))
+Proof (https://en.wikipedia.org/wiki/Mathematical_proof, https://mathworld.wolfram.com/Proof.html, https://primes.utm.edu/notes/proofs/): (this proof uses the notation in http://www.wiskundemeisjes.nl/wp-content/uploads/2007/02/minimal.pdf (cached copy at https://github.com/xayahrainie4793/pdf-files-cached-copy/blob/main/pdf_12.pdf), i.e. "*X* ◁ *Y*" means "*X* is a subsequence of *Y*") (below, *𝜆* is the empty string (https://en.wikipedia.org/wiki/Empty_string)) (**bold** for minimal primes)

 Assume *p* is a prime > 10, and the last digit of *p* must lie in {1,3,7,9}